1023LLC/Rick-Morty-js-Web-App/README.md

 5. Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.

+# How to install and run the project.
+To fetch data from our API in this lab, you are required to fetch data from the [Rick and Morty public API](https://rickandmortyapi.com/api/character).

 # Stretch Goals
 1. Use [json-server](https://www.npmjs.com/package/json-server) in your project to persist your app's interactivity.